 Wisconsin Crop Weather Report

-Thirty-six percent of the state's soybeans were blooming, 9 days behind last year, and 1 day behind the average.
-Soybean condition was 71 percent good to excellent, 3 percentage point below last week.
+Leaves were turning color on 61 percent of the state's soybean acreage, 7 days behind last year, and 4 days behind the average.
+Nineteen percent was reported dropping leaves, 8 days behind last year, and 5 days behind the average.
+Soybean condition was rated 76 percent good to excellent, 1 percentage point less than last week.

-Potato harvesting reported at 2 percent complete, Potato condition was rated 78 good to excellent, 1 percentage point below last week.
+Potato harvest was reported at 44 percent complete.
+Potato condition was rated 77 percent good to excellent, unchanged from last week.

-Pasture condition was 79 percent good to excellent, unchanged from last week.
+Pasture condition was 63 percent good to excellent, 9 percentage points less than last week.

 Selected Quotes from Farm Reporters and County Ag Agents